challenger-platform/challenger-api-client-php/README.md

     echo $widgetUrl; // Return widget URL
 }

-// Option B: Draw widget on client-side and use encrypted token to authorize the user
+// Option C: Get and encrypted token to authorize the user and draw the widget on client-side
 // For locally drawn widgets `getEncryptedData()` method could be used instead of `getWidgetHtml()`.
 Please refer:
 // https://github.com/challenger-platform/challenger-widget#get-apiwidgetauthenticateuser for more information
 $encrypted_data = $chall -> getEncryptedData();

 ```

 N.B.
 This function is not accessible for coalitional partners.